gijsdanoe/LTproject/README.md

 3. Run all cells, if you wish not to remove the topic features avoid running that cell.
 4. The GPT-3 approach has five different methods: few-shot prompt completion, zero-shot classification, few-shot classification, zero-shot QA and few-shot QA.
 Uncomment the code snippets for the prompts accordingly.
 5. For QA, the engine needs to be changed to 'text-davinci-002' for acceptable results, but be cautious as this is expensive.

+---

+Other files:

+## Data
+In this repository you can also find the Reddit CMV data in train, development and test splits.

+## Template paraphraser
+You can also find the template generator in 'Template_paraphrase.ipynb', where we created templates using the T5 paraphrasing model.